Asheville, North Carolina: Places of worship

 Places of worship in Asheville include the Roman Catholic Basilica of St. Lawrence, the Episcopal Cathedral of All Souls and St. Luke's Church, and the Jewish Congregation Beth Israel.

 Restaurants

 Asheville was the first U.S. city recognized by the Green Restaurant Association as a Green Dining Destination (significant density of green restaurants).

 In 2022, two Asheville restaurants were given the James Beard Award.
 Chai Pani received Outstanding Restaurant and Cúrate received the award for Outstanding Hospitality.
-Asheville is also home to Cantonese chef J Chong who was a finalist on the HBO cooking competition, The Big Brunch.
+Asheville is also home to Cantonese chef J. Chong, who was a finalist on the HBO cooking competition The Big Brunch.

+In 2025, three Asheville restaurants received Michelin Bib Gourmand awards: Luminosa, Little Chango, and Mother.
+Luminosa was also recognized with a Green Star for sustainability.